dotnetrdf/docs/src/latest/docs/user_guide/Configuration-HTTP-Handlers.md

 ### dnr:queryOptimiser

-The `dnr:queryOptimiser` property specifies a Query Optimiser (see [[Configuration API - Optimisers|Configuration-SPARQL-Optimisers]]) to be used for optimising SPARQL Queries.
+The `dnr:queryOptimiser` property specifies a Query Optimiser (see [Configuration API - Optimisers](Configuration-SPARQL-Optimisers.md)) to be used for optimising SPARQL Queries.

 ### dnr:algebraOptimiser

-The `dnr:algebraOptimiser` property specifies Algebra Optimisers (see [[Configuration API - Optimisers|Configuration-SPARQL-Optimisers]]) to be used for optimising SPARQL Algebra prior to evaluation.
+The `dnr:algebraOptimiser` property specifies Algebra Optimisers (see [Configuration API - Optimisers](Configuration-SPARQL-Optimisers.md)) to be used for optimising SPARQL Algebra prior to evaluation.

 ## Update Handlers

 Update Handlers are used to provide SPARQL Update endpoints at fixed URIs.
-To do this there is a single implementation which is [UpdateHandler](https://dotnetrdf.github.io/api/html/T_VDS_RDF_Web_UpdateHandler.htm).
+To do this there is a single implementation which is [`UpdateHandler`](xref:VDS.RDF.Web.UpdateHandler).

 An example configuration might look like the following: